LispEngineer/stm-midi-poc1-sw/README.md

 * TODO Transfer the memory map over for all the different memory areas
   * And the BSS/Data section initializers

+* Enable performance increasing settings
+  * ART accelerator (Flash read cache)
+  * CPU I-cache
+  * CPU D-cache - but not for DMA memory, put that in D-TCM
+    * Set up the MPU with appropriate regions for the D-cache

 ## DONE